JohannesFKnauf/parti-time/README.md

-# parti-time -- partition your time
+# parti-time -- track and partition your time in plain text

-parti-time is a tool for partitioning timelines.
+parti-time is a tool for partitioning timelines and tracking your time in plain text.

 Partitioning implies:
 * no undeclared gaps